-Prerequisites: Ability to cast arcane spells, Craft Magical Mech, either Craft Wand or Craft Staff gains one charge.
+Prerequisites: Ability to cast arcane spells, Craft Magical Mech, either Craft Wand or Craft Staff

 Benefit: L'arile elves have developed special techniques for recharging the magic items they build into their mechs.
 With this feat, you can recharge any mech-mounted wand (if you have Craft Wand) or staff (if you have Craft Staff).